-7. Approach to the inmost cave
+Step 7.
+Approaching the inmost cave

-This is the ultimate physical or mental crisis that must be beaten.
+Step 8 us the ultimate physical or mental crisis that must be beaten.
 Only through some sort of ‘death’ comes a form of ‘new life’.

 In other words, something big needs to be overcome if the hero is to prevail and live on stronger.

-The hero is transformed and gets the reward.
+The enemy has been defeated.
+It's time for the big pay-off: the hero is transformed and gets the reward.

 Step 10.
 The road back

 It’s time for the hero to return to the world that he left some time ago.
 The journey is the same, but there is now a feeling of vindication or absolution.

-There is usually one last test where the Hero must have his final and most dangerous flirtation with death.
+There is usually one last test where the hero must have his final and most dangerous flirtation with death.